NgHanWei/DCVAE/README.md

 usage: python vae_torch.py [-subj SUBJ] [-epochs EPOCHS] [-features FEATURES] [-lr LR] [-clip CLIP] [-data DATA] [-datapath DATAPATH]

 Arguments:
--subj SUBJ(REQUIRED)    Set the subject number to run feature extraction on -epochs EPOCHS          Set the number of epochs for which to train the VAE -features FEATURES      Set the desired number of features to extract from the signal -lr LR                  Set the learning rate
--clip CLIP              Set maximum gradient threshold -data DATA              Set which data to analyse, eeg or semg -datapath DATAPATH      Datapath for the folder containing pre-processed datasets
+-subj SUBJ (REQUIRED)               Set the subject number to run feature extraction on -epochs EPOCHS                      Set the number of epochs for which to train the VAE -features FEATURES                  Set the desired number of features to extract from the signal -lr LR                              Set the learning rate -clip CLIP                          Set maximum gradient threshold -data DATA                          Set which data to analyse, eeg or semg -datapath DATAPATH (REQUIRED)       Datapath for the folder containing pre-processed datasets -all ALL                            Set whether to use all the data for both training and test
 ```

 For example the following command trains a vanilla VAE on subject 1 for 16 latent features, for 100 epochs, no gradient clipping with a learning rate of 0.0005 on EEG data for subject 1.